Mass market: Rise and fall of the mass market

 Multinationals such as Unilever and Colgate-Palmolive have successfully tapped into emerging mass markets, while others have struggled.
-Kellogg’s foray into India failed to establish market acceptance for cereal as an alternative breakfast food.
-Unilever’s laundry detergent, Ala, achieved market success in southern Brazil, but was unable to gain a foothold in the northeast, where women continue to wash laundry in streams and have a preference for bar soap.Jagdish N. Sheth, Mona Sinha, Reshma Shah Breakout Strategies for Emerging Markets: Business and Marketing Tactics for Achieving Growth, Pearson, N.J., 2016, e-book, n.p.
+Kellogg's foray into India failed to establish market acceptance for cereal as an alternative breakfast food.
+Unilever's laundry detergent, Ala, achieved market success in southern Brazil, but was unable to gain a foothold in the northeast, where women continue to wash laundry in streams and have a preference for bar soap.
 In Paraguay, the telecommunications operator, Tigo, was initially reluctant to reduce the minimum recharge rate for phone cards.
 However, its sales volume tripled when it allowed users to recharge for just a few centavos.
 The company learned that customers were using the cards as a form of savings and also made calls at night when rates were lower, thereby boosting off peak usage volumes.